HL7/davinci-pct/input/pagecontent/formal_specification.md

 > Note: The AEOB bundle **SHALL** contain one or more AEOBs.
 Each AEOB **SHALL** contain a reference to the original GFE bundle.

 #### AEOB Request
 The [$gfe-submit]( https://build.fhir.org/ig/HL7/davinci-pct/OperationDefinition-GFE-submit.html) operation is executed by POSTing a GFE FHIR Bundle to the [$gfe-submit]( https://build.fhir.org/ig/HL7/davinci-pct/OperationDefinition-GFE-submit.html) endpoint.
-The Bundle **SHALL** be encoded in JSON.
+The server **SHALL** support JSON encoding and **MAY** support XML.
 The GFE FHIR Bundle will include one or more GFE resources for one patient.
 The GFE profiles used for the claim resources can be [found here](artifacts.html#structures-resource-profiles).
 Additional Bundle entries **SHALL** be populated with any resources referenced by the GFE resource (and any resources referenced by those resources, fully traversing all references, and complying with all identified profiles).
 Note that even if a given resource instance is referenced multiple times, it **SHALL** only appear in the Bundle once.
 E.g., if the same Practitioner information is referenced in multiple places, only one Practitioner instance is created - referenced from multiple places as appropriate.

-Bundle.entry.fullUrl values **SHALL** be:<br>
+Bundle.entry.fullUrl values **SHALL** be one of the following:
-• the URL at which the resource is available from the Billing Management System if exposed via the client’s REST interface;<br>
+• the URL at which the resource is available from the Billing Management System if exposed via the client’s REST interface
-or<br>
-• the form “urn:uuid:[some guid]”
+• in the form “urn:uuid:[some guid]”

 All GUIDs used **SHALL** be unique, including across independent GFE submissions - with the exception that the same resource instance being referenced in distinct AEOB request Bundles can have the same GUID.